vyorkin-personal/d/README.md

 On Mac OS X I use GNU GCC and GNU bitutils for cross compilation, so in my zshrc I have these binaries added to my PATH env variable.
-I put GCC binaries here `/usr/local/i386elfgcc/bin`.
+I put GCC binaries here `/usr/local/i386elfgcc/bin` and here `/usr/local/x8664pcelfgcc/bin`.
 See [this page](https://github.com/cfenollosa/os-tutorial/tree/master/11-kernel-crosscompiler)
 for a detailed instructions on how to setup development environment for cross compilation.